 - Previous history of optic neuritis

 - Previous history of transverse myelitis (inflammation of the spinal cord)

-- Sudden decrease in vision—blurred, dark, or dim vision, or loss of vision in the center of, part of, or all of the visual field.
-In mild cases, it may look like “the lights are turned down.”
+- Loss of vision in the center of, part of, or all of the visual field

-- Abnormal color vision (dull and faded colors)
+- Abnormal color vision, such as dull and faded colors

-- Pain in or around the eye (often made worse with eye movement)
+- Pain in or around the eye, which is often made worse with eye movement

 Your doctor may need to test your eye function.
 This can be done with:

 - Tests of color vision, side vision, visual acuity, and the reaction of the pupil to light